RetroDECK/ES-DE/ANDROID-DEV.md

 ### ScummVM

-This emulator can be installed from the Play store.
+ScummVM can be installed from the Play store.

 https://play.google.com/store/apps/details?id=org.scummvm.scummvm